Home / LSA Students / Academics & Requirements / Majors & Minors / Middle Eastern and North African Studies (MENAS) /

 Use My LSA Audit Checklist to check your progress.

-The Center for Middle Eastern and North African Studies offers a multidisciplinary area concentration program to students who want to obtain a broad background on the modern Middle East and North Africa.
+The Center for Middle Eastern and North African Studies offers a multidisciplinary area major program to students who want to obtain a broad background on the modern Middle East and North Africa.

 - Arabic (AAPTIS 101 and 102)